 "Please, let me go before you punch someone," Seamus whimpered.

 Zorbar went one better than that.
-He hurled Seamus at the driver of the van.
+Seamus flew through the air as Zorbar threw him at the driver of the van.
 The driver's helmet visor shattered.
-The man cried out in pain as Seamus slipped, dazed, to the man's seat.
-Outside, there were sounds of shrieking and screaming--terrible, wet blows of fist on flesh--the occasional crack of bone.
+The man cried out in pain as Seamus slipped, dazed, to the seat.
+Outside, he could hear sounds of shrieking and screaming--terrible, wet blows of fist on flesh--the occasional crack of bone.

 The driver was fumbling with the handbrake.
-In a moment he'd remember that the door was open, and try to close it, Seamus realised.
+In a moment he'd try to close the door, Seamus realised.
 Quick as he could, he lowered himself to the floor, then dropped down to the tarmac, chipping his conical hat in the process.
 Behind him was a squeal of tires.
 He turned his head, and before his painted eyes, he saw smoke rising from behind the rear wheels as the panicked driver accelerated too quickly and in the wrong gear.

 Seamus rolled out of the way, fearful of being crushed once the drive wheels gained some traction.
 His motion came to a stop against something fleshy.
 Above him, he heard a yelp, and then something heavy was pinning him to the ground.